Greatest Hits: The Queen of African Pop (1964–2004): Critical reception

-A channel 24 writer said this about the album "This Greatest Hits is a pop party album for Africa.
+A News 24 writer said this about the album "This Greatest Hits is a pop party album for Africa.
 Which means it's also about things that matter to us.
 The songs - most of which Fassie had a hand in writing - are upbeat, rousing, designed to make you dance.
 But as fun as they are to move to they're always about more than partying...."